bitctrl/bcmms/bcDTVLink-Samples/README.md

 Click here to watch the corresponding video: http://youtu.be/cqcm8gIRRUg

-Please feel free, to publish your own batch programs here.
+Please feel free to publish your own batch programs here.

 Read more on our website at https://www.bitcontrol.com or download the free trial at https://www.bitcontrol.com/en/download.html.